City Jobs

 · Ability to stay on task and complete assignments in a timely manner.

-· Self-starter with a proactive and not a reactive attitude.
+· Self-starter with a proactive attitude.

 · Ability to communicate with the public and resolve potentially heated discussions.